In this blog, Josephine Haagen shares her top six tips for making research accessible.

 WebAIM has a good guide on writing the best alt text, as well as how to write it into HTML on self-published websites.
-This applies for graphs and charts too.
+This applies to graphs and charts too.
 Write a brief statement that describes what your audience is looking at.

 4. Consider colour contrasts

-As a general rule for the best contrast, place dark type and images against a light background.
+As a general rule for the best contrast, place dark types and images against a light background.
 In-program accessibility checkers can help discern whether the level of contrast makes your text and visuals easy to see.

 Moreover, avoid using colour on its own to convey information.
 Use patterns or labelling to ensure that your audience can understand your thinking without having to differentiate between the colours presented to them.